-The Sedona Principles, Third Edition is in accord with this view.
-90 The logic of this conclusion is reinforced by the emphasis on proportionality in the amended federal rules, which preclude sanctions for loss of ESI which can be replaced with information from an alternative source, and which was presaged by earlier case law.
+otherwise available."100 The Sedona Principles, Third Edition is in accord with this view.101

+The logic of this conclusion is reinforced by the emphasis on proportionality in the amended Federal Rules, and which was presaged by earlier case law.
 For example, in Escobar v.
-City of Houston, the fact that other

-- FED.
-R. CIV.
-P. 37(e) advisory committee's note to 2015 amendment. - 85 See FED.
-R. CIV.
-P. 26(b)(1). - 86 10 SEDONA CONF.
-J. 281, 291 (2009).
-In determining accessibility, a combination of "media based factors" and "data complexity factors" should be used.
-Id. at 289. - 87 Id. (proposing a "decision tree" form of analysis under which the burdens and costs of accessing and preserving are balanced against the "reasonably anticipated need and significance of the information").
-See also, The Sedona Conference, Commentary on Proportionality in Electronic Discovery, 18 SEDONA CONF.
-J. 141, 150 (2017) (Principle 1: The "burdens and costs of preserving relevant [ESI] should be weighed against the potential value and uniqueness of the information when determining the appropriate scope of preservation."). - Zubulake v.
-UBS Warburg, 220 F.R.D.
-212, 217 n.22 (S.D.N.Y.
-2003).
-See also, e.g., Gen. Elec.
-Co. v.
-Wilkins, No. 1:10-cv-00674, 2012 WL 570048, at 5 (E.D.
-Cal.
-Feb.
-21, 2012) (noting that backup tapes are generally considered to be inaccessible or at least not reasonably accessible due to undue burden and cost); United States ex rel.
-Carter v.
-Bridgepoint Educ., Inc., 305 F.R.D.
-225, 241 (S.D.
-Cal.
-2015) (suggesting that backup tapes are per se inaccessible). - 89 Zubulake, 220 F.R.D. at 218.
+City of Houston, the fact that the discoverable information had been preserved and was available from a more accessible source mitigated concern about the failure to preserve audio tapes.102 Notably, the reasoning behind the general rule excluding

+^{100.} Zubulake, 220 F.R.D. at 218.
 See also Pension Comm. of the Univ. of Montreal Pension Plan v.
 Banc of Am.
 Sec., LLC, 685 F. Supp.
 2d 456, 480 n.99 (S.D.N.Y.
 2010), abrogated on other grounds by Chin v.
 Port Auth. of N. Y. & N. J., 685 F.3d 135 (2nd Cir.
 2012) ("I am not requiring that all backup tapes must be preserved.
 Rather, if such tapes are the sole source of relevant information (e.g., the active files of key players are no longer available), then such backup tapes should be segregated and preserved.
 When accessible data satisfies the requirement to search for and produce relevant information, there is no need to save or search backup tapes.") (emphasis in original); Forest Labs., Inc. v.
 Caraco Pharm.
 Labs., Ltd., No. 06-CV-13143, 2009 WL 998402, at 7 (E.D.
 Mich.
 Apr.
-14, 2009) (announcing proceedings limited to assessing Zubulake exception on delayed decision to cease recycling backup media). - The Sedona Principles, Third Edition, supra note 1, Cmt.
+14, 2009) (announcing proceedings limited to assessing Zubulake exception on delayed decision to cease recycling backup media).

+^{101.} The Sedona Principles, Third Edition, supra note 1, Cmt.
 5.h., at 112 ("Absent good cause, preservation obligations should not extend to disaster recovery storage systems."); see id. at Cmt.
-8.a., at 136 ("[M]ere suspicion that a source may contain discoverable, but duplicative ESI is not sufficient to require preservation of that source 'just in case.").
+8.a., at 136 ("[M]ere suspicion that a source may contain discoverable, but duplicative ESI is not sufficient to require preservation of that source 'just in case.'").